 Serving the Indonesian capital city of Jakarta, Cengkareng International Airport (CGK) is the busiest airport in the country.
 Surprisingly, the number of amenities in the airport are few.

-While waiting for your next flight, would you rather wait in the midst of the crowd, or in a serene place while eating and drinking for free?
-Here’s our review of the Premier Lounge Jakarta Airport.
+While waiting for your next flight, would you rather wait in the midst of the crowd in an airport not quite known for the quality of it’s air conditioning in the public spaces?

-How to Get There
+How to Get to Premier Lounge Jakarta

 Premier Lounge Jakarta is located in the International Terminal, which unfortunately won’t be accessible if you are flying domestically.
 To get to this executive lounge, you have to clear Indonesian Exit Immigration and make your way to the right side of the airport.
-It is located across from another executive airport lounge, the Esplanade Lounge.

 How to Get In